ashleighrene/ashleighrene/README.md

 ### Lifelong learner with a past in healthcare and foreign language.

 #### I am working on:
-   - Increasing my knowledge of SQL, React, and MongoDB.
+   - Increasing my knowledge of React, Typescript, and MongoDB.
    - Creating and updating data-driven projects for a new portfolio.

 ### I like to play tabletop games, hike, cook, read, and knit. :evergreen_tree: